 If you are the person that continues to work through lunch, then I challenge you to take your lunch away from your desk every day for a week and then see how you feel.
 Will it be relaxed and re booted or stressed and cranky!

-This post is to coincide with the British Dietetic Associations ‘Dietitians Week’ campaign.
-The theme of the week is healthy eating in the work place, find out more here.
+This post was to coincide with the British Dietetic Associations ‘Dietitians Week’ campaign.
+The theme of the week was healthy eating in the work place.